UCSBarchlab/OpenTPU/README.md

 # UCSB ArchLab OpenTPU Project

-OpenTPU is an open-source re-implementation of Google's Tensor Processing Unit (TPU).
+OpenTPU is an open-source re-implementation of Google's Tensor Processing Unit (TPU) by the UC Santa Barbara ArchLab.

 The TPU is Google's custom ASIC for accelerating the inference phase of neural network computations.